All About It

 Your Gift Card may be used to make purchases up to the Card Value.
 If you wish to make a purchase for an amount that exceeds the Remaining Card Value, you must pay the excess using another payment method.

-No change will be given: any remaining balance on the card can only be used in whole or part against future purchases.
+Any remaining balance on the card can only be used in whole or part against future ticket purchases.
 Any remaining balance may be used up to the expiry date printed on your gift card.
+Remaining Card Value may not be used to purchase items at the event (ie beverages or merchandise).

 How long before my gift card expires?